MuhammadNurYanhaona/ITandPCubeS/README.txt

-The sequence of phases for the compiler is
+The sequence of phases for the compiler is as follows Front End
-Front End
 	1. Lexical Analysis
 	2. Parsing